pragmavalue/stc/README.md

 # stc
-Shoots to cloud
+Shoots to cloud.
-A app to upload files to cloud disc drive (google)
+An app to upload files to cloud disc drive (google)